Characters of the Half-Life series: Odessa Cubbage

 Colonel Odessa Cubbage (voiced by John Patrick Lowrie) is a member of the Resistance against the Combine who speaks in distinct Received Pronunciation.
 He wears a jacket with emblems on it indicating that he was possibly once a security officer as part of the University of Rochester Security Services.
 According to Raising the Bar, his model was based on the martial arts instructor for one of the game's developers, and the name was found in a spam filter.

 Odessa Cubbage leads a small Resistance base and town, dubbed "New Little Odessa", in a coastal region outside City 17.
 Before arriving at New Little Odessa, the player can see Cubbage speaking with the G-Man by looking through a binocular spotting-scope device.
 When Gordon Freeman arrives at New Little Odessa en route to Nova Prospekt, Cubbage is briefing members on the use of the rocket launcher against Combine gunships.
 Cubbage entrusts the rocket launcher to Gordon and never turns up to fight himself, instead staying behind to attempt to contact another Resistance settlement.

 Grigori

 Father Grigori (voiced by Jim French) is an Eastern Orthodox Christian priest who appears throughout the Ravenholm chapter of Half-Life 2.
 He is the only human survivor encountered in Ravenholm.
+Father Grigori's model is based on video game art director Daniel Dociu.